Dr. B Medical Group Telehealth Informed Consent

 - I have the right to withhold or withdraw my consent to the use of telehealth in the course of my care at any time without affecting my right to future care or treatment.

 - Federal and state law requires health care providers to protect the privacy and the security of health information.
 I am entitled to all confidentiality protections under applicable federal and state laws.
 I understand all medical reports resulting from the telehealth visit are part of my medical record.

-- Group will take steps to make sure that my health information is not seen by anyone who should not see it.
+- The Medical Group will take steps to make sure that my health information is not seen by anyone who should not see it.
 Telehealth may involve electronic communication of my personal health information to other health practitioners who may be located in other areas, including out of state.
-I consent to Group using and disclosing my health information for purposes of my treatment (e.g., prescription information) and care coordination, to receive reimbursement for the services provided to me, and for Group’s health care operations.
+I consent to the Medical Group using and disclosing my health information for purposes of my treatment (e.g., prescription information) and care coordination, to receive reimbursement for the services provided to me, and for the Medical Group’s health care operations.

 - Dissemination of any patient-identifiable images or information from the telehealth visit to researchers or other educational entities will not occur without my consent unless authorized by state or federal law.

-- There is a risk of technical failures during the telehealth visit beyond the control of Group.
+- There is a risk of technical failures during the telehealth visit beyond the control of the Medical Group.

 - In choosing to participate in a telehealth visit, I understand that some parts of the Services involving tests (e.g., labs or bloodwork) may be conducted at another location such as a testing facility, at the direction of my Provider.

 - Persons may be present during the telehealth visit other than my Provider who will be participating in, observing, or listening to my consultation with my Provider (e.g., in order to operate the telehealth technologies).
 If another person is present during the telehealth visit, I will be informed of the individual’s presence and his/her role.